Hubcap

 A hubcap or hub cap is a decorative disk on an automobile wheel that covers at minimum the central portion of the wheel, called the hub.
-An automobile hubcap is used to cover the wheel hub and the wheel fasteners to reduce the accumulation of dirt and moisture.
-It also has the function of decorating the car.
+An automobile hubcap covers the wheel hub and the lug nuts to reduce the accumulation of dirt and moisture.
+It also decorates the car.

-A "hubcap" is technically the small cover over the center of the wheel, while a "wheel cover" is a decorative metal or plastic disk that snaps or bolts onto and covers the entire face of the wheel.
-Cars with stamped steel wheels often use a full wheel cover that conceals the entire wheel.
-Cars with alloy wheels or styled steel wheels generally use smaller hubcaps, sometimes called center caps.
-Alternatively, wheel cover refers to an accessory covering an external rear-mounted spare tire (also known as a spare tire cover) found on some off-road vehicles.
+A hubcap is technically a small cover over the center of the wheel, while a wheel cover is a decorative metal or plastic disk that snaps or bolts onto and covers the entire face of the wheel.

+Cars with stamped steel wheels often use a full-wheel cover that conceals the entire wheel.
+Cars with alloy wheels or styled steel wheels do not cover the wheels with wheel covers and do not cover the lug nuts with hubcaps; they cover the central access hole with small center caps (sometimes also called hubcaps).

+Alternatively, a wheel cover or spare tire cover can be an accessory that covers an external rear-mounted spare tire found on some automobiles.